Honduras court approves extradition of former president Hernández to U.S. on drug, weapons charges

 Former Honduras president Juan Orlando Hernández arrested; U.S. seeks extradition on drug trafficking charges

-Hernandez, who was barred by term limits from running for reelection, had hoped his National Party would win the presidential election in November and extend some protection against a U.S. prosecution.
+Hernández, who was barred by term limits from running for reelection, had hoped his National Party would win the presidential election in November and extend some protection against a U.S. prosecution.
 But the National Party suffered a surprising loss to democratic socialist Xiomara Castro, who was inaugurated to succeed him in January.

 The Biden administration has expressed hope that Castro’s presidency could lead a shift away from the corruption that plagued Honduras under Hernández and which, administration officials say, led in part to high levels of migration.